bioimage-io/configuration/README.md

 -->
 - `framework`
 The deep learning framework of the source code.
 For now, we support `pytorch` and `tensorflow`.
-Can be `null` if the implementation is not framework specific.\
 `language` and `framework` define which model runner can use this model for inference.

 - `weight_format` format of all weight entries